zfs-old-crap/linkytime/docs/DeveloperGuide.md

 The `XYZCommand` then creates a successful `CommandResult` and returns it to the UI.

 #### Commands without a parser
-This section explains the general implementation of all commands that does not require a parser.
+This section explains the general implementation of all commands that does not require a command-specific parser.

 Below is the sequence diagram for the execution of these commands (denoted by `XYZCommand`) after user input is sent to `LogicManager`.
 The execution of each command has been omitted due to their differences and will be covered in the respective command sections.